rsdoiel/antenna/journalism.md

 date: 2025-04-18, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 19 at 12:47 p.m.</em>
 United States Sen. Bernie Sanders called for an end to &#8220;oligarchy” at a Saturday rally in downtown Los Angeles.
-Around 36,000 people attended the event, which Sanders described in a speech as the largest rally he has ever hosted.

 <br>